individkid/sidegeo/README.md

   * --color takes plane subscript and decoration
   * --matrix takes transformation of display
   * --project takes slope and cutoff
-  * --configure takes autowarp, autorefine, autodecorate, autovibrate, autodelay
+  * --configure takes autowarp, autorefine, autocolor, autofilter, autodelay, automatrix
   * --inject specifies user action to inject, ignored if not at eof
   * --schedule appends at a wallclock time, ignored if not at eof
   * --jump optionally causes playback to go to location in file